 The Diploma Programme Core

-At the core of the IBDP Programme are the Extended Essay (EE), Theory of Knowledge (TOK) and Creativity, Action and Service (CAS).
+At the core of the IBDP Programme are the Extended Essay (EE), Theory of Knowledge (TOK) and Creativity, Activity and Service (CAS).